lsaravia/CriticalGlobalForest/Notes.md

 @Pardini2010 Beyond the Fragmentation Threshold Hypothesis: Regime Shifts in Biodiversity Across Fragmented Landscapes

+we found strong evidence for our model predictions - that patch- area effects are evident only at intermediate levels of total forest cover, where landscape diversity is still high and opportunities for enhancing biodiversity through local management are greatest.
+Furthermore, high levels of forest loss can push native biota through an extinction filter, and result in the abrupt, landscape-wide loss of forest-specialist taxa, ecological resilience and management effectiveness.

 ----------------

 @Hirota2011 Global Resilience of Tropical Forest and Savanna to Critical Transitions